alwell/Web_Site/index.md

 ## Announcement

-Nina van Gorkom, author of most of the books published by Zolag, passed away peacefully in her sleep on December 31st 2023 aged 95.
+Nina van Gorkom, author of 14 books published by Zolag, passed away peacefully in her sleep on December 31st 2023 aged 95.

 Nina has been a prolific writer on Buddhism, and had a deep and detailed knowledge of the teachings.